-Let’s take this questions one part at a time.
+Let’s take these questions one part at a time.
 First, why design your airport’s future around antennas from the past?
-Years ago many airports began experienced flight delays during times of high volume of traffic and low visibility conditions.
+Years ago, many airports began experienced flight delays during times of high-volume traffic especially during low visibility IFR conditions.
 At numerous airports when delays occurred, it would cause a condition known as “multi-taxi” referring to lines of aircraft waiting to fly out of the airport.
-There was pressure upon ATC to allow aircraft to taxi forward ignoring the ILS Critical Area markings in order to increase throughput capacity.
-This procedure caused dangerous signal interference for aircraft on ILS approach and remains a serious chronic procedural safety risk at airports throughout the world.
+On high visibility VFR days, even as approaching flights had requested and were approved for coupled approach, there was pressure upon ATC to allow the aircraft to taxi forward, violating the ILS Critical Area in order to increase throughput capacity.
+This policy procedure of approving an ILS approach but not protecting the ILS critical area causes dangerous signal interference for aircraft on ILS approach and is directly related to the use of low capacity, operationally antiquated ILS antennas.
+This dangerous policy remains a serious chronic procedural safety risk at airports throughout the world the solution of which is to replace operationally antiquated overly broad radiating ILS Antennas with narrow radiating, high throughput capacity Advanced ILS Antennas to simultaneously allow coupled ILS approaches and aircraft to taxi into position.

 Now to address the second part of the question.
 Why hold up an airport’s future waiting for reliable WAAS or GBAS.
 Many airports have deferred making cost effective improvements to their ILS believing that GNSS solutions such as WAAS or SBAS are forthcoming to replace the ILS.
 The truth is, however, that after more than 20 years, neither of these systems meet reliability metrics as defined by the FAA or ICAO that would allow them to replace the ILS because both rely on weak easily disrupted GNSS signals.
 The situation, in fact, is worsening as the incidents of GNSS signal disruptions from spoofing and jamming are on the rise.
 Don’t take our word for it, do your research.
 Here is a good place to start.